Characters: Game Of Thrones House Stark

 - Honest Advisor: To Robert.
 "You're too fat for your armour" isn't a comment the king would accept from many people and least of all laugh about.
 This is also the reason why Robert asks him to join up as Hand of the King.

-- Honor Before Reason: There is his desire to ensure that Stannis becomes the King as Robert's rightful heir and at the same time ensure that Cersei and her children are spared which is incredibly naive to say the least.
+- There is his desire to ensure that Stannis becomes the King as Robert's rightful heir and at the same time ensure that Cersei and her children are spared which is incredibly naive to say the least.
 The dark side of this honor comes when Littlefinger advises him to Take a Third Option (blackmail Cersei and make Joffrey a Puppet King and rule as Regent) which Ned refuses to consider citing the Lannister's treatment of his children.
 Littlefinger points out that this would lead to open war between the Starks and the Lannisters and bring the Seven Kingdoms into war again which Ned fully accepts as a consequence of pursuing his current course.

 - Horrible Judge of Character: "Of course I'll trust the man who hates me for marrying his childhood crush and has told me repeatedly that I shouldn't trust him.
 What Could Possibly Go Wrong?"
 Though, to be fair, he doesn't trust Littlefinger at first, but Catelyn tells him that he can trust Littlefinger so part of the blame also goes to his wife as well.

 - Judge, Jury, and Executioner: "The man who passes the sentence should swing the sword".
 A completely honourable version of the trope, it's meant as a safeguard against tyranny because a ruler who hides behind paid executioners soon forgets what death is.
+For Jorah Mormont, its more literal, since Ned Stark outright wanted to execute him for selling poachers into slavery forcing to him flee to Essos.

 - Killed Mid-Sentence: It's not an audible sentence, mind you, but he's clearly in the middle of the some sort of prayer when Ser Ilyn beheads him and is unable to finish it before the stroke falls.

 - Kingmaker Scenario: He's placed into one, but doesn't take advantage of it like he probably should have.
+This was also not the first time, since Cersei pointed out that he could have taken the throne for himself at the end of Robert's Rebellion, which she states is his "biggest" mistake.
+Ned disagrees:

 - Master Swordsman: He can match Jaime Lannister blow for blow.
 Also, Barristan is impressed by his skill.